dinanathsj29/javascript-beginners-tutorial/README.md

 calculateSum(100, 200);
 ```

-#### Default Values for Function Parameters ES6
+#### 08.02.02.02.
+Default Values for Function Parameters ES6

 With ES6, now you can specify default values to the function parameters.
-This means that if no arguments are provided to function when it is called these default parameters values will be used.
+This means that if no arguments are provided to the function when it is called these default parameters values will be used.

-> **Syntax & Example**:
+> **Syntax & Example**: `08.02.02.02.script.js`
 ```javascript
 // Parameterized function with default parameters